 For example, if the shed is protected under Historical Society regulations, you likely will not be able to demolish it.

 Shed demolition is easily the quickest option, taking less than an hour or two to complete with the help of heavy machinery.

 If you're sick of looking at your old shed and just want it gone, having it demolished is the quickest way to get rid of it.
-Plus, the cost of shed demolition is relatively inexpensive at $500 - $1,000.
+Plus, the cost of shed demolition, as far as structural demolition is concerned, is relatively inexpensive at $600-$2,000.